CodeScop/Oge-Mai-Field-Guide/hunts01.md

   - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
   - later Hunt

-- **Early Aug 2020 Sources Outside the Hunt:**
+- **Late Aug 2020 Sources Outside the Hunt:**

-  August 2020 sources are Hunt monsters and monsters with wings/flight. **NOTE FOR DOUBLE TOKEN WEEK:** **Some of these do not double.** I suspect that fractional math is involved for some that are already generous without being doubled.
-So far, Spirit Wignow, Spirit Castu, and Ardia are the undoubled ones.
-Also, Buholi in Tall Trees is being weird as of this writing.

-  - Global Battles: Vi (1-4 for 5 minutes), Viyu (3-14 for 15 minutes), Viyusa (5-20 for 25 minutes), Xin (100 words for 1)
+  Late August 2020 sources are - wait for it - BLUE.

+  ...
+I am exhausted from the Expedition Explosion this month, so instead of my usual Hunter Token source list built after running a battle against every monster in the game, I'm going to simply list monsters that appear to fit the clue and have the Hunter Token icon in their drop list.
+Look up their wordcount and infer their drops as you will.

+  - Global Battles: Vi, Viyusa, Awa
-  - LF Battles: Reenu (200 words for 2), Spirit Wignow (450 words for 4-5), Pester (500 words for 5), Nitana (700 words for 7)
+  - LF Battles: Spirit Wignow
-  - MT Battles: Ardia (50 words for 1), Ardii (60 words for 1), Ardis (70 words for 1), Lorsa (450 words for 4-5), Spirit Lorsini (1000 words for 10)
+  - MT Battles: Ardii, Lorsa, Spirit Lorsini
   - FOREST EXPEDITION:

-    - BC Battles: Sacer (120 words for 1)
+    - BC Battles: Sacer (may be a leftover from wings last month, may be removed)
-    - FB Battles: Ardia (50 words for 1), Ardii (60 words for 1), Ardis (70 words for 1), Spirit Ardia (80 words for 1)
+    - FB Battles: Ardii, Spirit Ardia
-    - SC Battles: Hunt monsters only
-    - TT Battles: Scofin (150 words for 1-2), Buhini (150 words, 1 Nezthai Claw, and 2-day Streak for 1-2), Fin (250 words for 2-3), Finoir (500 words for 5), Buhovi (650 words, 2 Nezthai Claws, and 4-day Streak for 6-7), Buholi (800 words, 3 Nezthai Claws, 6-day streak for ??? - dropping 4-8 Double Token Weekend, seems in error as of this writing)
-    - GL Battles: Hunt monsters only
+    - SC, TT, GL Battles: Global, Hunt Only (was Gobkey overlooked?)
-  - 3PC Battles: Frizi (150 words for 1-2), Kiru (250 words for 2-3), Desert Wignow (444 words for 4-5)
-  - Gansu Battles: Frizi (150 words for 1-2), Desert Wignow (444 words for 4-5), Sparfly (450 words for 4-5), Wetu (1100 words for 11), Arenica (1350 words and 1 Steel Dagger for 13-14)
-  - DESERT EXPEDITION:

-    - Dig Battles: Hunt monsters only
-    - Ruins Battles: Spirit Gordiliana (800 words for 8)
-  - Riza Battles: Frizi (150 words for 1-2), Osaril (300 words and 1 Vine Net for 3), Sparfly (450 words for 4-5), Wyvern (1300 words for 13)
-  - WATER EXPEDITION:
+  - LATER GAME
-    - not available at this time
-  - Balance Battles: Spirit Castu (550 words for 4-5, yes, that's 4-5, not 5-6)
-  - DFO Battles: Spirit Ardia (80 words for 1), Ascre (150 words for 1-2), Belasi (200 words for 2), Osalyu (750 words for 7-8), Papple Spirit (900 words for 9), Papple (1000 words for 10), Miclan (5 Steel Chains, 3 Pieces of Parchment and 1 Blue Essence Ink for 50)

 - **Sell price:** 10 Coins (don't sell, much better to spend)